Productivity is dependent on and interwoven with so many things that anytime anyone pushes "more productive" I wonder...

 What about the future, did you just trade loyal customers for a new ephemeral cohort?

-John's Chain of Value
+John's Phases of Value

 Things become more valuable as they become more real